nopnop2002/esp32-idf-sqlite3/README.md

 At the same time, we also changed the sample code so that it can be used with ESP-IDF Ver5.

 # Software requirements
-ESP-IDF V4.4/V5.x.
-ESP-IDF V5.0 is required when using ESP32-C2.
+ESP-IDF V5.0 or later.
-ESP-IDF V5.1 is required when using ESP32-C6.
+ESP-IDF V4.4 release branch reached EOL in July 2024.

 # Changes from the original
 - Change to local component